brian-liu-24/scikit-learn2/doc/modules/model_evaluation.rst

     >>> model = svm.SVC()
     >>> cross_val_score(model, X, y, cv=5, scoring='wrong_choice')
     Traceback (most recent call last):
     ValueError: 'wrong_choice' is not a valid scoring value.
-Use sorted(sklearn.metrics.SCORERS.keys()) to get valid options.
+Use sorted(sklearn1.metrics.SCORERS.keys()) to get valid options.

 .. note::

     The values listed by the ValueError exception correspond to the functions measuring prediction accuracy described in the following sections.
-    The scorer objects for those functions are stored in the dictionary ``sklearn.metrics.SCORERS``.
+    The scorer objects for those functions are stored in the dictionary ``sklearn1.metrics.SCORERS``.

-.. currentmodule:: sklearn.metrics
+.. currentmodule:: sklearn1.metrics

 .. _scoring:

 Defining your scoring strategy from metric functions
 -----------------------------------------------------

-The module :mod:`sklearn.metrics` also exposes a set of simple functions measuring a prediction error given ground truth and prediction:
+The module :mod:`sklearn1.metrics` also exposes a set of simple functions measuring a prediction error given ground truth and prediction:

 - functions ending with ``_score`` return a value to